tc39/proposal-type-annotations/README.md

 #### Are unchecked types a footgun?

 This proposal introduces type annotations that are explicitly **not** checked at runtime.
-This is intentional to minimize the runtime cost of the annotations and to provide a consistent mental model.
+This is intentional to minimize the runtime cost of the annotations and to provide a consistent mental model in which the types do not affect program behaviour.
 There is a risk that this may surprise users who assume that the runtime is performing checking and later run into unexpected bugs as a result.

 For today's users of external type-checkers, this is already the case.